 At Holiday, we love families with kids, but this trip is a special one just for the “young at heart” and for those who prefer to go solo.
 Whether you’re a couple who is enjoying their empty nest, or a solo traveler looking to meet like-minded adults, we present six days in Cataract Canyon.
 Experience the roaring, red heart of Canyonlands National Park via a motorless raft.
 Enjoy an outdoors adventure without anyone asking “are we there yet?”
 Arrive on your own and depart with new friends and memories enough to last a lifetime.

 Whitewater rafting on the Colorado River through Cataract Canyon is one of Utah’s great wilderness adventures.
 And our late August trip is the perfect time to experience it at its best.
-The days are warm but weather has begun to turn towards fall, with cool nights perfect for stargazing.
+The days are warm but weather has begun to turn toward fall, with cool nights perfect for stargazing.
 The river’s flow has receded, leaving huge, soft, sandy beaches for camping but still providing plenty of oomph through the rapids!

 Need more convincing?
-Enjoy our River Currents Blog about traveling solo on a whitewater rafting trip
+Enjoy our River Currents Blog about traveling solo on a whitewater rafting trip.

 “Food was excellent.
 Hikes were informative and beautiful scenery.
 This is better than an all-inclusive resort!
 There are no lines, no crowds, and its better than any theme park.
 Nature is fantastic.”
 (Eric Hubert)